Online @ 9

 Social distanced seating is available for anyone who may prefer this.

 We have retained an area of socially distanced seating for those who prefer this, otherwise you may sit where you like in our pews.
 We ask that you are mindful of others and leave a space between you and the next group or person along.

-Facemasks are now optional, but we strongly recommend wearing a face covering while singing, at communion and while moving around church.
+Facemasks are now optional, but we strongly recommend wearing a face covering when levels of infection are high locally.

 I'm in a vulnerable group - should I come to a service?